 the line shows that the queried domain was found clean at the time of the query, while the red line shows that the queried domain was found infected at the time of the query);

-This view displays a list of the applications discovered by the DarkLayer Guard engine in your environment and the following details: Application Name, Vendor, Risk Level, and Installed Endpoints.
 App Discovery can be used as a cloud access security broker (CASB) that provides a comprehensive set of capabilities to help you manage and control the use of cloud apps across your organization - including visibility into inappropriate cloud app usage.
+This view displays a list of the applications discovered by the DarkLayer Guard engine in your environment and the following details: Application Name, Vendor, Installed Endpoints, and Risk Level.
 The data in this view updates in real-time.

 The Download CSV functionality allows you to generate and download a CSV report that includes all the information corresponding to each view.